 Summer Housing Boost

 UW-Madison Summer Term’s Summer Housing Boost Program can help current undergraduate students cover the cost of living in the residence halls over the summer.
-Students must:
+You must be:

 Summer Jobs

-Did you know that students who work for Housing this summer have starting wages of $15/hour, receive a 30% discount on food, and pay only $500 for summer housing?
-We’re hiring now for a wide variety of summer student positions.
+Did you know students who work for Housing this summer can have starting wages of $15/hour, receive a discount on food, and pay only $600 for summer housing?
+If you’re interested in the summer housing employee discount, find more information and apply on the summer employment section of our student jobs page.

 Dining